ccavanaugh/Max-Metal/README.md

 ## Spool Cone
 Print with support enabled

+## End Stop Cap
+Small caps for the end stop screws you can put a wrench on or turn by hand.
+Stick the screw through with the head going into the counter-bore.
+Fill flush with epoxy.

 ## Remaining parts
 The other parts may be printed with infill and layer heights to suit.